Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Abstract

-This document aims at presenting both theoretical and practical aspects of the \texttt{grating\_2D} Onelab model (available at \texttt{http://onelab.info/wiki/Diffraction\_grating}).
-This model applies to so-called mono-dimensional grating, \emph{i.e.} structures having one direction of invariance.
+The model \stt{grating2D.pro} applies to so-called mono-dimensional grating, \emph{i.e.} structures having one direction of invariance as shown in Fig.~\ref{fig:allgratings}(a).
 Various geometries and materials can be handled or easily added.
+The two classical polarization cases, denoted here $E^\parallel$ (also denoted TE in the literature) and $H^\parallel$ (or TM), are addressed.
+These are scalar problems where a scalar Helmholtz equation is solved.

-The two classical polarization cases, denoted here $E^\parallel$ and $H^\parallel$, are addressed.
-The output consists in a full energy balance of the problem computed from the field maps.
-This model is based on free the GNU softwares Gmsh \cite{bib:gmsh}, GetDP \cite{bib:getdp} and their interface Onelab.
+The model \stt{grating3D.pro} applies to possibly skewed crossed gratings, which are 3D structures with two directions of periodicity as shown in Fig.~\ref{fig:allgratings}(b).
+The output of both models consist in a full energy balance of the problem computed from the field maps.
+This is a vector problem where a vector Helmholtz equation is solved.

+Finally, the conical incidence (2D geometry, 3D incidence, see Fig.~\ref{fig:allgratings}(c)) is treated thanks to a mixed formulation.